-Protein such as protein powder or protein shakes, in itself, will not make a woman bulky.
+High protein foods and supplements such as protein powder or protein shakes, in itself, will not make a woman bulky.
 Women do not have enough testosterone to gain muscle mass easily.
-It takes months for most women to gain a significant amount of muscle even with a strict diet and resistance/strength training.
+It takes months for most women to gain a significant amount of muscle — that will make them look bulky — even with a strict diet and vigorous strength training.

 Let me expand on this to give you a clearer picture of what protein does for women…

 As women, our genetic makeup does not allow us to repair and gain muscle the way men do.
 We do not have enough testosterone to build muscle mass like guys.

 So, will protein make women bulky?
 No. Men can get bulky when working out, while we get lean and toned… and also curvy!